BeingTomGreen/ansible-role-docker/README.md

 ansible-galaxy install -r requirements.yml
 ```

-You're free to use it within your project:
+You're then free to use it within your project:

 ```yaml
 ---